markNZed/processism-react-three/storyboard.md

 # 31. Scene: Nonlinearity and Unpredictability
 ## 31.1.
 Objective
 To illustrate how nonlinear processes within systems can lead to unpredictable outcomes, demonstrating how small changes or actions can have disproportionately large effects, thereby highlighting the inherent unpredictability in processism.
 ## 31.2.
 Animation

-Start with the entities from the "Competition and Collaboration" scene, showing how their interactions—now influenced by both competitive and collaborative dynamics—lead to nonlinear outcomes.
+Start with the entities from the "Competition and Collaboration" scene, showing how their interactions — now influenced by both competitive and collaborative dynamics — lead to nonlinear outcomes.
 Begin with a small change, such as one entity making a minor adjustment or a new entity entering the system.
 This triggers a series of cascading effects, with the system's behavior becoming increasingly complex and less predictable.
 Visualize this through a series of escalating events, where initially small interactions rapidly grow in intensity, eventually leading to a significant, unexpected change in the system’s overall state.
 ## 31.3.
 Narration
 In processism, systems often exhibit nonlinear behavior, where small changes can lead to disproportionately large and sometimes unpredictable effects.
 This nonlinearity challenges our ability to predict outcomes, even when we understand the initial conditions.